And this was the conversation in my living room last night:

 So, it’s Tuesday today….Happy Election Day to all those in the US!
 Now, let’s move on to breakfast involving some other nationalities!

 This is simply the yummiest and simplest way of eating eggs for breakfast!
 Cha Dan (literally translated as “Tea Egg”) is a traditional Chinese recipe involving soy sauce and spices and eggs, but to decrease the amount of soy consumption (coz it’s not too good for you!), here’s a soy-free Cha Dan Recipe.
-You can of course add coconut aminos instead of soy sauce, but it’ll cost you pretty much a whole bottle for two dozen eggs!
+You can of course add coconut aminos or tamari sauce instead of soy sauce, but it’ll cost you pretty much a whole bottle for two dozen eggs!

 Once hard boiled, cool the eggs, and then crack the shell (so that the shell still stays on, but also so that it’s very cracked).

 Then, refill the pot (or fill a crockpot) with water and add black tea bags (I’m a BIG FAN of PG Tips, a British brand that you can now buy off Amazon.com), cinnamon, star anise, szechuan peppercorns, salt, and black pepper.
 The traditional recipe would also include soy sauce.